 To get started with NI-XNET and NI VeriStand, the first step is to ensure the correct software is installed on the computer and the target is in the proper order.
 Go through the first two steps of the section entitled New Installation in the Installation Order for Multiple NI Software Products knowledgebase to start the setup of the system.
 As a note, the NI LabVIEW Development Environment is not required for all hardware platforms.
 If the hardware platform that is being used doesn’t require NI LabVIEW, go to the next step.
 There are some notes included in this section below based on the hardware in the system.

-Once the first two steps are completed, the next step is to go through the section entitled Software Installation in the Getting Started with NI VeriStand whitepaper to complete the setup of the system based on the hardware in the system.
+After the first two steps are completed, the next step is to complete the installing software sections the Getting Started with VeriStand 2021 tutorial to complete the setup of the system based on the hardware in the system.

 NI VeriStand uses projects to help get up and running quickly.
-To set up the project correctly and understand all of the different available options, go through the section entitled NI VeriStand Project Setup in the Getting Started with NI VeriStand whitepaper.Figure 1.
+To set up the project correctly and understand all the available options, complete the Create a Project section in the Getting Started with NI VeriStand tutorial.Figure 1.
 The controller specification screen enables NI VeriStand to communicate with the appropriate device and at the specified target rate.

 When the NI-XNET driver software is installed with NI VeriStand, an extensive set of NI VeriStand features are enabled that support communicating with hardware over the CAN, LIN, and FlexRay protocols.
 It may be helpful to understand NI-XNET related concepts and terminology in NI VeriStand before getting started by going through the Using NI-XNET, CAN, LIN and FlexRay Interfaces NI VeriStand Help.